-Where to drink tea in Indy
+Where to enjoy afternoon tea in Indy

-Believe it or not, an estimated 30 million Americans drink tea every day.
-Here are some places to get a beau-tea-ful tea experience.
+Beleaf it or not, an estimated 30 million Americans drink tea every day.
+Here are some places you can have a beau-tea-ful afternoon tea experience — or just grab a simple cup.

 Pinkies up.
-National Tea Day is Sunday, April 21.
+National Tea Day is Tuesday, April 21.
 While many of us consider the US a coffee country, an estimated 30 million Americans drink tea every day.

 The Cake Bake Shop | Broad Ripple + Carmel